(See also Overview of Vaginitis.)

 The major risk factor for inflammatory vaginitis is

 Genital atrophy predisposes to inflammatory vaginitis and increases risk of recurrence.

-Treatment is with clindamycin vaginal cream 5 g every evening for 1 wk.
+Treatment of inflammatory vaginitis is with clindamycin vaginal cream 5 g every evening for 2 weeks.
 After treatment with clindamycin, women are evaluated for genital atrophy.
-Genital atrophy, if present, can be treated with topical estrogens (eg, 0.01% estradiol vaginal cream 2 to 4 g once/day for 1 to 2 wk, followed by 1 to 2 g once/day for 1 to 2 wk, then 1 g 1 to 3 times weekly; estradiol hemihydrate vaginal tablets 10 mcg twice/wk; estradiol rings q 3 mo).
+Genital atrophy, if present, can be treated with topical estrogens (eg, 0.01% estradiol vaginal cream 2 to 4 g once a day for 1 to 2 weeks, followed by 1 to 2 g once a day for 1 to 2 weeks, then 1 g 1 to 3 times weekly; estradiol hemihydrate vaginal tablets 10 mcg twice a week; estradiol rings every 3 months).
 Topical therapy is usually preferred because of concerns about the safety of oral hormonal therapy; topical therapy may have fewer systemic effects.